Moecker/sdc_mpc/reflection.md

 The code has been restructured a bit, so that there is now basically four parts:

 * The `Main` file which contains all the simulator code and triggers the solve method of the MPC
-* The `MPC` itself with definition of all contraints
+* The `MPC` itself with definition of all constraints
 * The `FgEvaluator` for the cost computation of a prediction
 * The `CoordinateSystems` class used for coordinate transformations as discussed later
 * The `Auxiliary` file containing helpers for all modules